Counter balanced sit/stand desks

 SC45‘s dual-surface design is unique.
 The rear surface is static, and the front surface moves up and down on a gas lift and can be tilted.
 It is designed and sold by one small Canadian company, and I can’t find much written about it anywhere online.

 The EZ Lift II is a pair of arms that can be combined with an existing wall and desk surface to create an adjustable height desk.
 I tried it out at the Brigholme Interiors Group showroom and found it worked very well.
 Quiet, smooth, and it could be bolted on to a base with wheels to make it portable.
 Here’s the brochure.

 Haworth offers a pneumatic-lift height adjustable version of the Planes Table.

 Torsion pneumatic cylinder provides continuous adjustment range within 27″(686mm) to 45″(1143mm) height range.

 Base standard with Trivalent chrome telescoping base tubes.

-Online details are slim, so check page 182 and 183 of this PDF.
+Online details are slim, so check page 182 and 183 of

 Global Height Adjustable Table

 Another table without a ton of details online.
 A bit under $1000 CAD with a single crank to adjust the counter-balance.
 Ugoburo sells it.